MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/download-get-started-mobile-app.md

 ## [New mobile UX (preview)](#tab/vNext)

 To access the app navigation in the New mobile UX (preview) simply tap on the "More..." button on the bottom right.
-All items in the resulting menu will open the corresponding screens in the Unified Interface app.
+All items in the resulting menu will open the corresponding screens in the Unified Interface UX.

 > [!div]
 > ![Screenshot of navigatiom in the Field Service Mobile app home page in preview](./media/mobile-preview-navigation.png)